grafana/k6-cloud-openapi-client-go/k6/docs/AuthorizationAPI.md

 > AuthenticationResponse Auth(ctx).XStackUrl(xStackUrl).Execute()

-Validate k6 Cloud API token and access to the stack.
+Validate a Grafana Cloud k6 API token and access to the stack.